mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-09"></a>
 [Back to top](#top)
 ## IL-09 -- Rep. Janice Schakowsky (D)
+### Committees
+Janice Schakowsky is the #8 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $6,698,000.00 in SC HEP grants.